drehero/goodman-replication/README.md

     color="#000000"
 )
 ```
-You also have the option to pass an hexcode to the constructor.
+You also have the option to pass a color code to the constructor.
 This defines the color in which results of your method will show up in plots.
-In order to see whether your method would reject H_0 in a given scenario, you can use the function `getDecision`.
-For example:
+In order to see whether your method would reject H_0 in a given scenario, you can use the function `getDecision`:
 ```R
 getDecision(method=your_method, x=x, mu_0=100, ...)
 ```
-`getDecision` can take besides `method`, `x` and `mu_0` other args which might be needed for your method to make a decision about H_0 (for example an mpsd value).
+`getDecision` accepts besides `method`, `x` and `mu_0` other arguments which might be needed for your method to make a decision about H_0 (for example an MPSD value).

-3. Add the method to the `METHODS` vector.
-For example:
+3. Add the method to the `METHODS` vector:
 ```R
 METHODS = c(GSK_METHODS, thick_t_test, your_method)
 ```
 4. Execute the `results.R` file to run the simulation and get an analysis of the methods.
 The functions used to summarize the simulation results are defined in `analysis_tools.R`.
-The functions take as arguments the simulation results and a vector containing the methods which should be considered.
-For example:
+The functions take as arguments the postprocessed simulation results and a vector containing the methods which should be considered:
 ```R
 plot_impact_of_MPSD(results, methods=c(conventional, mesp, your_method))
 ```